-The excellent We The Curious science museum is one of Bristol’s most family-friendly attractions.
+We The Curious is an excellent science museum and it is one of Bristol’s most family-friendly attractions.

-The museum opened in 2000 (at the time it was called @Bristol) and it was initially centred around the exhibits from the former Exploratory science museum that closed a year earlier.
+The museum opened in 2000 (back then it was called @Bristol) and it was initially centred around the exhibits from Exploratory, a science museum that closed a year earlier.
 The museum originally included an IMAX cinema and Wildwalk, an area consisting of nature-related exhibits including two artificial rainforests and an aquarium, however, these two areas closed in March 2007 and the Wildwalk building is now home to Bristol Aquarium.
 In September 2017, @Bristol was renamed We The Curious.

 What to see at We The Curious